William-hard/testDevExtreme/README.md

 <!-- default badges end -->
 # DataGrid for DevExtreme - How to Validate Unchanged Cells

-This example demonstrates how to validate unchanged cells in the DataGrid component on button click.
+This example demonstrates how to validate unchanged cells in the DataGrid component with a button click.
 To implement this functionality, define the `validateVisibleRows` function:

 1. Specify rows that need validation.
 To validate all rows, obtain [visible rows](https://js.devexpress.com/Documentation/ApiReference/UI_Components/dxDataGrid/Methods/#getVisibleRows) and create an array of corresponding change objects.
 Assign the array to the [changes](https://js.devexpress.com/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/editing/changes/) property.